symfony/symfony-docs/quick_tour/the_architecture.rst

 validates *everything* when the container is built.

 Now you might be wondering what happens when you update a file and the cache needs to rebuild?
-I like you're thinking!
+I like your thinking!
 It's smart enough to rebuild on the next page load.
 But that's really the topic of the next section.

 Development Versus Production: Environments